John P. Bankhead: Command of USS Monitor

 On December 31, 1862, a storm hit seas off Cape Hatteras, and Monitor, under tow by Rhode Island.
 Monitor was soon in trouble as the storm increased in ferocity, large waves splashing over and completely covering the deck, flooding into the vents and ports.
 She began rolling uncontrollably in the high seas.
 Sometimes she would drop into a wave with such force the entire hull would tremble.
 Leaks were beginning to appear everywhere.
 Bankhead ordered the engineers to start the Worthington pumps, which temporarily stemmed the rising waters, but soon Monitor was hit by a squall and a series of violent waves and water continued to work its way into the hull.
 When the Worthington pump could no longer control the flooding, a call came from the engine room that water was gaining there.
 Realizing the ship was in serious trouble, Bankhead signaled Rhode Island for help and hoisted the red lantern next to Monitor's white running light atop the turret.
 He then called for volunteers and ordered the towline cut and the anchor dropped to stop the ship's rolling and pitching, with little effect, making it no easier for the rescue boats to get close enough to receive her crew.
 Acting Master Stodder, along with crewmates John Stocking, and James Fenwick volunteered and climbed down from the turret, but eyewitnesses said that as soon as they were on the deck Fenwick and Stocking were quickly swept overboard and drowned.
 Stodder managed to hang onto the safety lines around the deck and finally cut through the 13 in towline with a hatchet.
 At 11:30 p.m.
-Bankhead ordered the engineers to stop engines and divert all available steam to the large Adams centrifugal steam pump; but with reduced steam output from a boiler being fed wet coal it too was unable to stem the rapidly rising water.Broadwater, 2012, p.
-13 After all steam pumps had failed, Bankhead ordered some of the crew to man the hand pumps and organized a bucket brigade, but to no avail.
+Bankhead ordered the engineers to stop engines and divert all available steam to the large Adams centrifugal steam pump; but with reduced steam output from a boiler being fed wet coal it too was unable to stem the rapidly rising water.
+After all steam pumps had failed, Bankhead ordered some of the crew to man the hand pumps and organized a bucket brigade, but to no avail.